mozillascience/studyGroup/lessons/git/ci-github/lesson.md

 [this Gist](https://gist.github.com/willprice/e07efd73fb7f13f917ea.html).

 Let's work through a (very simple and silly) example.
-Create three files: `.travis.yml`, `function.R`, and `test.R`.
+Create three files: `.travis.yml`, `function.R`, `test.R`, and an empty `DESCRIPTION` file (this file is needed for R with travis).
 (As a side note, as with above, I will not be covering formal unit testing in this lesson).

 **`.travis.yml`**